Inferno (1980 film): Filming

 The filming of Inferno took place mainly on interior studio sets in Rome, but a short amount of time was also set aside for location shooting in New York, including Central Park.
 Sacha Pitoëff's death scene was filmed on location in Central Park during the summer of 1979.
 William Lustig, who was credited as the film's Production Coordinator, recalled:

 They filmed the actor carrying a bag that contained some kind of moving mechanism, to make it look like it was full of cats.
 He walked into the lake, pushed the bag underwater, and fell in.
 At that point, some phony mechanical rats were attached to him for closeups.
 When the guy at the hamburger stand runs over the lake... that guy was actually running on a plexiglass bridge under the water; it made it look like he was actually running across the surface of the lake.
 All of the stuff with the live rats was shot back in Europe.

 During the film's production, Argento became stricken with a severe case of hepatitis, and had to direct some sequences while lying on his back.
-At one point, the illness became so painful that he was hospitalized; filming was then restricted to second unit work, some of which was done by Mario Bava.
+At one point, the illness became so painful that he was hospitalized; filming was then restricted to second unit work, some of which was done by Argento's mentor Mario Bava.
 Argento has called Inferno one of his least favorite of all his films, as his memories of the movie are tainted by his recollection of the painful illness he suffered.